Roe v. Wade Was Overturned. These Protests Are Happening Around DC.

 The Party for Socialism and Liberalism will gather at 6 pm today at the Supreme Court.

 Planned Parenthood Advocates of Virginia will hold a Bans Off Fairfax vigil today at 7 pm in front of Fairfax County Courthouse and a Bans Off Alexandria rally today at 7 pm in front of Albert V. Bryan US Courthouse.
-More information can be found here.

 Sunday, June 26th